-What the hell is going on at the corner of people are getting injured out there.
-Two years ago, on a lazy Sunday afternoon, a black Chevy Blazer full of students sensical attack on the character of the slammed into a telephone pole while trying I thought that was a terrible incident but I figured things like that didn't happen very For, if I decide to attend I.V. this often.
+We, as students, are outraged at the amount of blatant racism emerging on this campus.
+As students who use the library facilities we have been extremely offended at the graffiti on the desks on the sixth floor of the library.
+Swastikas have been drawn on a large majority of the desks within the past week.
+(We counted 15 of these offensive nazi symbols on the 22 desks behind the elevator) Quotes such as, "The only good I figured things like that didn't happen very For, if I decide to attend I.V. this often.
 I think I was wrong.
 A few weeks Halloween weekend, that by no means is ago I saw a woman who was apparently an indication that I would be a supporter of jogging across Storke, lying unconscious Genocide or Imperialistic war and for this on the pavement with a pool of blood next reason, I, like many others who read this to her head.
 Today, Oct.
 28, at about 9 a.m., a man was in the same predicament.
-I guess he got tagged while trying to cross Hubbard should show more concern El Colegio.
-Prompt emergency care is not before they print such tasteless editorials. lacking around here but let's face it; we About the only valid statement in this should not be giving the paramedics so whole article is the line that Mr. Hubbard much unnecessary practice.
-Visibility isn't himself states that "it seems offensive and the greatest out there, but, if anything, JOHN BARTOLUCCI Letters may be submitted to the: letters box in the Daily Nexus office in room 1035 under Storke Tower, or mailed to the Daily Nexus, UCen P.O.
+I guess he got tagged while trying to cross JOHN BARTOLUCCI Letters may be submitted to the: letters box in the Daily Nexus office in room 1035 under Storke Tower, or mailed to the Daily Nexus, UCen P.O.
 Box 13402, Santa Barbara, CA, 93107.
-All letters become property of the Daily Nexus and will not be

-Checking Out the I.V.
-Scene on All THALLOW'S EV
+All letters become property of the Daily Nexus and will not be returned. > write Checking Out the I.V.
+Scene on All TALLOW'S VR